How to make Word documents accessible

 Still need help

-If you have a question about your document content that's not covered in this checklist, contact the communications team
+If you have questions about your document that are not covered in this checklist, contact the Communications and Marketing team

 ICT training for Microsoft Word